KimSangYeon-DGU/Self_taught_algorithm_study/README.md

 # Why do you make this repository?
 - Through trial and error, I want to provide everyone to be interested in algorithm and data structure with the most efficient study road map.

-# Learning Road-map
+# Learning Roadmap
-- 1. Algorithmic Problem Solving Strategies one-time read (skimming step) obj 1.> Study overall algorithms in the book obj 2.> Learn how to think
+1. Algorithmic Problem Solving Strategies one-time read (skimming step)

+    obj 1.> Study overall algorithms in the book obj 2.> Learn how to think